-Stress and anxiety are conditions that we hear about more and more nowadays.
-People blame the rise in these conditions on everything from social media to the modern workplace to the political climate.
-The truth is that the reason could be all of these or none of these dependent on the person experiencing it.
-What is stressful for one person might not even register as a concern for someone else.
-It’s all individual and the level of stress you experience depends on your support network, sense of control, outlook, preparation, and your ability to manage your emotions.
+Stress and anxiety are conditions that we hear about often nowadays.
+People blame the rise in these conditions on everything, from social media to the modern workplace, and even to the political climate.
+The truth is that the reason could be all of these or none of these, dependent on the person experiencing it.
+What is stressful for one person might not even register as a concern to someone else.
+It’s all about an individual, and the level of stress you experience depends on your support network, sense of control, outlook, preparation, and your ability to manage your emotions.

 What is stress?

-In the short term, stress can help you meet challenges by focusing your attention on a goal, like passing an exam, but at some point, stress begins to hinder your success and cause real damage to your relationships, productivity, mood, and even physical health.
+In the short term, stress can help you meet challenges by focusing your attention on a goal, like passing an exam.
+Nonetheless, at some point, stress begins to hinder your success and cause real damage to your relationships, productivity, mood, and even physical health.

-Despite all this, it is common for sufferers to delay treatment.
+Despite all these, it is common for sufferers to delay treatment.
 For one thing, there is still, sadly, a lot of stigma surrounding seeking treatment for stress and other mental health issues.
-In addition, if you’ve been suffering from stress and experiencing these symptoms for some time, you might find that it just becomes a part of your everyday life.
+In addition, if you’ve been suffering from stress and experiencing these symptoms for some time, it ends up becoming a part of your everyday life.

 How can I reduce stress by myself?

-Obviously, it’s not always possible to take a real break from the stress, but if you can cash in some holiday at work or get respite care for the person you look after, then you may find the break helps clear your mind and allows you to relax.
+Obviously, it’s not always possible to take a real break from the stress, but if you can cash in some holiday at work, or get respite care for the person you look after, then you may find the helping to clear your mind and allowing you to relax.

-Plan ahead for situations that you know will be stressful, i.e. a hospital appointment
+• Plan ahead of situations that you know will be stressful, i.e. a hospital appointment

 What does a stress counsellor do?